-foster agency ‘held to ransom’
+Foster agency ‘held to ransom’

-A fostering agency says it is being held hostage by a cyber attacker demanding thousands of pounds to release its website domain name.
+A fostering agency says it is being held hostage by a cyber loophole, which has seen it asked for thousands of pounds to release its own website name.

 Little Acorns Fostering, of Great Wratting, is calling for other businesses and organisations to make sure they still own their domain names after it was targeted by what is known as a ‘domain squatter’, who wants £9,000 to release their web address.

-Luckily the family-run agency – which previously had its website at www.littleacornsfostering.com – also owns the domain www.littleacornsfostering.co.uk and was able to transfer its website over to this address upon discovering the attack on Thursday.
+Luckily, the family-run agency – which previously had its website at www.littleacornsfostering.com – also owns the domain www.littleacornsfostering.co.uk and was able to transfer its website over to this address upon discovering the incident on Thursday.

-Manager Cheryl Jillions said the agency registered both domains five years ago and had paid subscriptions annually since.
+Manager Cheryl Jillions, of Chedburgh, said the agency registered both domains five years ago and had paid subscriptions annually since.
 However, littleacornsfostering.com was bought by the domain squatter after an administration error meant they were not notified their subscription had lapsed.

 The practice of purchasing expired domain names is not illegal, however Little Acorns has contacted a solicitor to see if there is any kind of legal challenge that could be made.